 From 2003–2009, Ms. Kloetzel taught cello and chamber music at San José State University, where the Cypress String Quartet was Ensemble-in-Residence.
-She has given master classes at The Juilliard School, San Francisco Conservatory and at universities throughout the U.S. In September 2016 Ms. Kloetzel was named adjunct professor of cello and chamber music at University of California, Santa Barbara.
+She has given master classes at The Juilliard School, San Francisco Conservatory and at universities throughout the U.S. In September 2016 Ms. Kloetzel was appointed to the faculty at University of California, Santa Barbara.

 Ms. Kloetzel has been featured numerous times on National Public Radio’s Performance Today and her performances have been broadcast on radio stations from coast to coast.
 As a member of the Cypress String Quartet, she has received the Copland Award for championing living American Composers and has also commissioned and premiered more than thirty works.
 Ms. Kloetzel has recorded 16 CDs with the CSQ, most recently the entire cycle of Beethoven Quartets on the Avie label.
-She has performed as principal cellist of the Concert Artists of Baltimore, the Baltimore Opera and the Juilliard Orchestra.
 In addition, she is a frequent guest soloist with orchestras, performing concertos by Brahms, Dvorak, Elgar, Lalo, Shostakovich, Beethoven and Haydn.